dhanji/dhanji.github.io/src/main/resources/pages/rip.markdown

 Today, Google Wave is scheduled to be taken down.
 After weeks of being read-only, it will finally close its doors and vanish from the domains of Google to the nether-realm of the dead pool.

-For me, today is a day to remember remember all the various pieces I got to work on, and all the fantastic, brilliant, whip-smart engineers that touched it.
+For me, today is a day to remember all the components I got to work on, and all the fantastic, brilliant, whip-smart engineers that touched it.
 And whom I was privileged to work, talk and share a drink with.